 Immediately prior to the completion of this offering, there will be common shares outstanding.
-We issued 1,575,000 common shares to our initial investors in a private placement in connection with our initial capitalization and we expect to issue additional common shares to the same investors in one or more private placements prior to or concurrently with the completion of this offering.
+We issued 1,575,000 common shares to our initial investors in a private placement in connection with our initial capitalization and expect to issue an additional shares to our initial investors in a private placement concurrent with this offering.
 Prior to completion of this offering, we will have no other common shares outstanding.
-The following table sets forth information regarding the beneficial ownership of our common shares immediately before and immediately after this offering.
+The following table sets forth information regarding the beneficial ownership of our common shares immediately before and immediately after this offering and the private placement that will close concurrent with this offering.